 We’ve done two Sound In Motion festivals already, but put it on hold this year.
 We’ve got plans for it in the future though.

 – StudioFeed’s Facebook page says that you guys “support independent music”.
 Is that an intentional choice on your part, or is it the result of being a new company?
 Would you ever partner with major labels on your projects?

 We’re open to a number of partnerships, but at our core, it’s always going to be about independent, underground music.
 That’s where innovation happens, as well as the strongest connections between artists and fans.

-Right now we’re focusing on Subpac.
-There’s many different elements of what we can do with it, so we’re putting all our energy into it.
+Right now we’re focusing on the Subpac.
+There’s many different elements of what we can do with it, so we’re putting all our energy into that.
 A big part of what we’re doing is trying to introduce music to the deaf community.
 Vibrations are a great way for people who are deaf to feel the impact of sound.
 It’s something that’s not necessarily a priority for a tech company, but it’s something that we’d like to expand on.